sirsjg/gogogo/README.md

-# ✨ Snazz Code Agent
+# ✨ GOGOGO Code Agent

-Snazz is a lightweight command-line agentic code assistant written in Go built by enthusiasts, for enthusiasts.
+GOGOGO is a lightweight command-line agentic code assistant written in Go built by enthusiasts, for enthusiasts.
 Currently Snazz only supports Claude, but we are investigating other LLM support depending on interest.

 > [!NOTE]
 > This project is currently under active development.
 Contributions are highly encouraged — join in on the fun!